GSA/digitalgov.gov/content/posts/2014-06-11-the-api-briefing-quick-guide-to-using-github-fdas-openfda-research-project.md

 ---
-url: /2014/06/11/the-api-briefing-quick-guide-to-using-github-fdas-openfda-research-project/
 date: 2014-06-11 10:00:12 -0400
 title: 'The API Briefing: Quick Guide to Using GitHub &#8211; FDA’s OpenFDA Research Project'
 summary: 'The Food and Drug Administration (FDA) just released the OpenFDA Research Project.
 At the heart of the project is the OpenFDA API, which allows developers to perform searches on FDA&rsquo;s drug information database.
 Coming soon is the ability to search FDA information on medical devices and information about food.
-Visit the FDA&rsquo;s'
+Visit the'
 authors:
   - bbrantley
 categories: